 4.3 Communication service assurance service

 Communication service assurance relies on a set of management services that together provide the CSP with the capability to assure the communication service as per agreement (for example an SLS) with a CSC (e.g. enterprise).
-The overall solution and information flows between management services and the closed control loop steps [5] are shown in Figure 4.3.1.
+The overall solution and information flows between management services and the closed control loop steps ETSI GS ZSM 002 [5] are shown in Figure 4.3.1.

 Figure 4.3.1: Overview of closed control loop information flows